 Yesterday, coming back from the Blue Grotto as we were passing Mandraki, we noticed a Jeanneau Sunshine anchored there.
 Today, her owner came and introduced himself.
 He is Jono Farmer from Australia and he has had his boat Zephyros for many years.
 I invited him to come aboard Thetis and take a look.
 He was very much impressed with our electronics and how clean our engine was.
 He invited us to come and visit his boat.

 In the afternoon, Alice and I once again escaped the heat by taking the zodiac for a swim.
 In the late afternoon, as we had arranged yesterday, we were joined by Marie, her children George and Jacqueline, Mrs. Nina, Nikos, and Rozina for a hike up the steps of the steep hill to the monastery of Άγιος Γιώργης ο Βουνιός (St. George of the Mountain).
-It was a good walk but being at the end of the day it was not too hot and the view was worth it.
+It was a good walk and being at the end of the day it was not too hot and the view was worth it.
 The monastery is interesting but in a state of great abandonment, only the church is maintained.
 It was founded by Osios Anthimos and it was never fully staffed.
 Under the church there is a crypt, that is rather hard to climb down to.

 After walking back to town we all had dinner which was followed by homemade Halva, made Mrs. Betty and served at Marie’s house.
 Although I was sleepy and tired from the hike, I did not sleep very well thanks to cruiser’s noise and diesel fumes.